-TeleHealth and TeleMedicine (the practice of medicine using electronic communications) have been used for decades and is a safe and cost effective way to attend your medical appointments.
+TeleHealth and TeleMedicine (the practice of medicine using electronic communications) have been used for decades and are a safe way to virtually attend many medical appointments.
 Telemedicine is subject to the same privacy rules and regulations as in-person health care services.
-Dartmouth-Hitchcock Health’s telemedicine technology is safe, secure and HIPAA compliant.
+Dartmouth Health’s telemedicine technology is safe, secure, and HIPAA compliant.
 You can attend your telemedicine virtual visit with many APD and Dartmouth Health physicians or providers using this technology from home on a smartphone, tablet, laptop, or computer (except Chromebooks).